gsimon75/levenshtein_string_set/README.md

 But I'd like to consider a shorter match as a better one, so it shouldn't be *exactly* zero, just small enough so extra padding characters are the fewer the better, but they still don't add up to an extra editing step.

-Finding just the word is enough for displaying it, but as soon as we want to do anything with it, we'd have to look it up somewhere else for details (eg. IDs).
-To make this easier we actually store not the words, but objects of the shape `{t: "...", ...}`, so we can affix any arbitrary attributes to the tree entries.

 ## Future features